Zelak312/flaresolverr-mitm-proxy/README.md

 `https://google.com?$headers$[]=Authorization:mytoken&$headers$[]=otherone:othervalue`

-#### POST Request:

-For POST requests, you would add headers within the postData parameter provided by Flaresolverr and follow the same syntax.
+This also applies for POST requests (They are also in the query parameters)

 ### Sending JSON in POST Request

-To send a JSON payload in a POST request, utilize the `$post$` keyword within the postData parameter.
+To send a JSON payload in a POST request, utilize the `$$post` keyword within the postData parameter.

-It needs to be set to `true` it will transform the parameters to JSON
+It takes a base64 encoded JSON string (base64 is needed because of how FlareSolverr works)

 **Example**:

-`$post$=true&test=nice&array[]=lol&$headers$[]=test:header&nested.yeet=oof`

-This would be transformed to:
+For sending this JSON

 ```json
 {